rclone/rclone/docs/content/chunker.md

 When upload completes, temporary chunk files are finally renamed.
 This scheme guarantees that operations look from outside as atomic.
 A similar method with hidden temporary chunks is used for other operations (copy/move/rename etc).
-If operation fails, hidden chunks are normally destroyed, and the destination composite file stays intact.
+If an operation fails, hidden chunks are normally destroyed, and the destination composite file stays intact.

 #### Chunk names